Black-Capped Chickadee: Small Bird With Big Personality

 The male is the only one to give the Fee-bee call.
 When you hear it you know it is a male.

-By late winter, in February or early March, pairs break from their small winter flocks that have been feeding together through the cold months and begin selecting mates.
+By late winter, around February or early March, pairs break from their small winter flocks that have been feeding together through the cold months and begin selecting mates.

-During the breeding season, which begins in mid-April to early May, males will sing to attract females.
+During the Chickadee breeding season, which begins in mid-April to early May, the males will sing to attract females.
 The songs are thought to convey information about the singer's fitness and genetic quality.

 They also use physical displays to attract mates.
 For example, males may puff out their feathers and hop around to show off their physical attributes.